kirillpisarev/react-native-key-value-storage/README.md

 # React Native Key Value Storage

-Provides an easy way to store small key-value data and then access it from the native code.
+Provides an easy way to persistently store small chunks of data and then access it from the native code.

-Apparent use case is to share settings between js part and a long running tasks wrote in a native lang (services, background tasks etc).
+Apparent use case is to share settings between js part and long running tasks wrote on a native lang (services, background tasks etc).

-Library build on [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html) on Android and on [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) in iOS.
+Library is built upon [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html) on Android and on [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) on iOS.

 Note: currently support only String values, to store other types use JSON representation of your data